Shaun Briscoe

 Shaun Briscoe (born 23 February 1983) is an English former professional rugby league footballer.
 An England international representative outside back, he has played club football for the Wigan Warriors, Hull FC, Hull Kingston Rovers, and the Widnes Vikings.

-Is currently the head coach of the world champion England Physical Disability Rugby League team.
+He is currently the head coach of the world champion England Physical Disability Rugby League team.

 Club career

 Wigan Warriors

 Briscoe was born in Higher End, in the Wigan area, and grew up in nearby Hindley, and attended Winstanley College.
 He started his rugby career at Wigan playing for the Academy side before making his first team début for Wigan against Castleford in 2002.

 A year later Briscoe was named in Wigan's first team squad for that season.
 He was the regular full back for Wigan for 3 months in the absence of the injured Kris Radlinski.
 Briscoe played well making 28 appearances and scoring 11 tries but he was dropped from the squad when Kris Radlinski returned.
 He was disappointed to have lost his place but said "I'll be fighting for a place, and I can play centre or wing as well.
 I'm only young and to get so many first team games this season has been an unexpected bonus.
 I'll continue to train hard and play my best and see how things pan out.
 If things haven't worked out by the end of next year then I may have to think about going somewhere else, but it would really hurt me to have to leave my home town club."

 Many Wigan fans saw Briscoe as the replacement for Radlinski once he retired but due to salary cap restrictions and Shaun's desire to play first team rugby he was released from his Wigan contract and joined Hull F.C. in December 2003.